najmulcse/todolist-api/readme.md

 ## License

-The Laravel framework is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
+This is open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).